Risks for non-melanoma skin cancer

-Having a tan means that your skin has been damaged by contact with UVR.
-UVR can cause sunburns, premature aging, cataracts and skin cancers.
+Having a tan means that your skin has been damaged.
+Sun and indoor tanning can cause sunburns, premature aging, cataracts and skin cancers.

-Most cases of non-melanoma skin cancer are caused by contact with UVR from the sun over a long time.
-People who work outside, such as farmers, have a higher risk of developing non-melanoma skin cancer because they are outdoors for long periods.
+Most cases of non-melanoma skin cancer are caused by exposure to ultraviolet radiation (UVR) from the sun over a long time.
+People who work outside, such as farmers, have a higher risk of developing non-melanoma skin cancer because they are outdoors for long periods of time.
 People who live at high altitudes or in areas with year-round, bright sunlight also have a greater risk of developing non-melanoma skin cancer.

-BCC is most common in people with a fair complexion.
-It has been most strongly linked to on-and-off exposure to UVR, sunburns and overexposure during the childhood or teenage years.
+BCC has been most strongly linked to on-and-off exposure to UVR, sunburns and overexposure during the childhood or teenage years.

 SCC is most strongly linked to total lifetime sun exposure.
 This includes recreational and work-related exposure and being exposed to UVR a lot during childhood.